 A restricted license is only granted when permitted by the California Vehicle Code.
 Contact the Department of Motor Vehicles - external link for more information.

 If I move out of state, can I get a license in that state if my license is suspended in California?

 California and all other states participate in the problem driver pointer system (PDPS).
-When you apply for a driver' license in another state, the system alerts them to any action against your driver's license in the other state.
+When you apply for a driver's license in another state, the system alerts them to any action against your driver's license in the other state.
 It is up to the state where you apply to issue you one of its licenses.
 They may not issue you a license until the suspension is cleared.
 You must contact other states for specific rules pertaining to that state or the California Department of Motor Vehicles - external link.

 IX) Traffic Violator School

 How do I qualify for traffic violator school?

-See Traffic Violator School Program's webpage to see the requirements to qualify to attend Traffic Violator School.
+Access the Traffic Violator School Program's webpage to see the requirements to qualify to attend Traffic Violator School.

 How much does Traffic Violator School cost?

-You must pay the court the full fine, plus a court administrative fee.
-You must also pay a fee (tuition) to the Traffic School you select.
-The amount of tuition varies from school to school.
-After you have been approved by the court for Traffic School, you will be provided a list of schools to contact.
-Home Study and Internet courses are also available.
+You must pay the full fine, plus a $52 non-refundable traffic violator school administrative fee.
+In addition, there will be a registration fee charged by the Traffic Violator School which varies from school to school.
+After you have been approved by the Court to attend Traffic Violator School, a list of schools will be provided.

-Will traffic school keep a ticket off of my record?
+Will traffic violator school keep a ticket off of my record?

-When you complete a licensed Traffic School course, pay all the fine/fees and submit a completion certificate will be electronically submitted to the Court.
-The conviction will be masked as confidential as long as you have not attended a traffic school more than once in an 18 month period.
+When you complete an approved Traffic Violator School course and pay all the fines/fees, a completion certificate will be electronically submitted to the Court.
+The conviction will be masked on your driving record as long as you have not attended a Traffic Violator School more than once in an 18 month period.